Ethics and Crisis Management

 Lina Svedin, University of Utah

 A volume in the series: Ethics in Practice.
 Editor(s): Robert A. Giacalone, University of Denver.
-Carole L. Jurkiewicz, Hofstra University.
+Carole L. Jurkiewicz, University of Massachusetts Boston.

 The daily process of public service provision and administration is filled with value judgments and value trade-offs, and the safeguarding of just and fair processes is key to the public’s trust in governing institutions.
 In crises, public decision-makers face complex ethical judgments under great uncertainty, timepressure, and heightened public scrutiny.
 A lack of attention to the ethical dimensions of crises has lead decision-makers to long-shadow crises that never reach closure.
 Furthermore, crises triggered by unethical conduct by public officials steadily feed people’s cynicism about politicians and bureaucracy.
 The fact that decision-makers often are judged on how they dealt with ethical issues in crises further underlines the importance of this topic.